 The aim of this paper is to address the state-of-the-art of modeling the processes affecting marine ice-sheet stability and grounding-line migration.
 To this end, we give an overview of different numerical approaches and approximations used in ice-sheet models.
-A description is given for a simple model that copes with grounding-line migration in a parameterized way.
+A description 2.
+Representing grounding-line dynamics in numerical ice-sheet models is given for a simple model that copes with grounding-line migration in a parameterized way.
 Numerical experiments are carried out to investigate the aspects of grid resolution and the time-dependent behavior and a discussion is given on the appropriate use of approximations and numerical approaches in large-scale ice-sheet models.